Steward vs Spreadsheets

 Read comparisonThe differentiator

 Work orders, expense lines, and spreadsheets are familiar.
-A commercial building maintenance packet is the outcome those substitutes do not produce cleanly.
+A commercial building maintenance report is what those substitutes do not produce cleanly.